Geospatial Analytics Ph.D. Program Handbook

 Bicycling

-There are multiple bike routes throughout Central and Centennial Campuses.
+Many students and employees choose to bike to campus.
 All bikes must be registered each year (it’s free), and Campus Police can engrave your driver’s license number on your bike at no charge.

 CGA Services